Gawain: Attributes and characterisations

-Traditionally, Gawain, of all Arthur's knights, is known for his courteousness, compassion, and humility.
-In Gawain: His Reputation, His Courtesy and His Appearance in Chaucer's Squire's Tale, B. J. Whiting collected quantitative evidence of these qualities being stronger in Gawain than in any of the other Knights of the Round Table, counting the words "courteous", "courtesy", and "courteously" being used in reference to Arthur's nephew as 178 times in total, more than for all the other knights in Arthurian literature.
-The Prose Lancelot describes Gawain as the most handsome of his brothers and notably gracious towards poor people and to societal outcasts such as lepers; the one time when he fails to properly greet an unknown maiden (Viviane) while on a quest to learn the fate of Merlin in the Vulgate Merlin Continuation, she curses him with a spell that turns him into a hideous dwarf, but later restores him to his real form after he passes a test to save her from an apparent rape in an arranged "damsel in distress"-style scenario.
-In some versions of the legend, Gawain would have been the true and rightful heir to the throne of Camelot, after the reign of King Arthur.
+By tradition, Gawain – among all of Arthur's knights – is best known for courtesy, compassion, and humility.
+In his article "Gawain: His Reputation, His Courtesy and His Appearance in Chaucer's Squire's Tale", B. J. Whiting collected quantitative evidence that these attributes are stronger in Gawain than in any other Knight of the Round Table; Whiting found that the words "courteous", "courtesy", and "courteously" were used about Gawain 178 times in total, more than for all other knights in Arthurian literature.
+The Prose Lancelot describes Gawain as the most handsome among his brothers, as well as notably gracious towards poor people and societal outcasts such as lepers.
+The only time when Gawain does not properly greet an unknown maiden (Viviane) occurs while he is on a quest to learn the fate of Merlin in the Vulgate Merlin Continuation.
+She curses him with a spell turning him into a hideous dwarf; but she later restores his true form after he passes a test to save her from apparent rape in an arranged scenario with a "damsel in distress" style.
+In some versions of the legend, Gawain would have been the rightful heir to the throne of Camelot after Arthur's reign.

-The Vulgate Mort Artu says Gawain had been baptised as an infant by a miracle-working holy man, also named Gawain.
-The other Gawain named the boy after himself, and who announced the following day that every day at noon, at the hour of the baptism, his power and strength would increase.
-His recurring status of a solar hero, as well as some of his other traits and adventures, especially within the variants of the Green Knight tale, suggest that Gawain may have been originally a Welsh counterpart of the Irish mythology hero Cú Chulainn, and also led to scholarly hypothesis according to which Gawain's figure could be derived from a Celtic sun god or perhaps a son of such deity.
-The Post-Vulgate narration tells how, in great part due to his supernatural strength, there have been only six knights whom Gawain failed to defeat in a sword fight: Lancelot, Hector, Bors, his own brother Gaheris (replaced with Percival by Malory), Tristan, and Morholt.
-In Perceval and some other later stories, he is the other wielder of Arthur's magic sword Excalibur; in the Alliterative Morte Arthure, he has a sword named Galuth, which bears the name Galatine in Malory's version of the Roman War episode.
-His knowledge of herbs also makes him a great healer, as shown in Chrétien's Perceval, Valvens Þáttr, Parzival, Walewein, and the Dutch Lancelot Compilation (in the stories Moriaen, Die Riddere metter Morwen, Walewein ende Keye, and Lancelot en het Hert met de Witte Voet).
+The Vulgate Mort Artu writes that Gawain was baptised as an infant by a miracle-working holy man, who was also named Gawain.
+The holy man named the boy after himself, and he announced the next day that every day at noon (the time of the baptism) Gawain's strength would increase.
+Gawain's recurring status as a solar hero, as well as some other traits and adventures – especially in variants of the Green Knight tale – suggest that Gawain may originally have been a Welsh counterpart of the Irish mythological hero Cú Chulainn; this has also led to scholarly hypotheses suggesting that the figure of Gawain derives from a Celtic sun god or the son of such a god.
+Post-Vulgate narration tells how – largely because of his supernatural strength – Gawain failed to defeat only six knights in sword fights: Lancelot, Hector, Bors, Gawain's brother Gaheris (replaced with Percival in Malory's romance), Tristan, and Morholt.
+In Perceval and some later stories, Gawain is the other wielder of Arthur's magic sword Excalibur; in the Alliterative Morte Arthure, Gawain has a sword named Galuth, which has the name Galatine in Malory's version of the Roman War episode.
+In addition, Gawain's knowledge of herbs makes him a skilled healer, as shown in Chrétien's Perceval, Valvens Þáttr, Parzival, Walewein, and the Dutch collection called the Lancelot Compilation (in its stories Moriaen, Die Riddere metter Morwen, Walewein ende Keye, and Lancelot en het Hert met de Witte Voet).